 Claims History

-A clean claims history is particularly important for roofers due to the high-risk nature of the work.
-Fall-from-height claims and leaking roof claims will significantly increase your premium at renewal.
+A clean claims record is especially valuable for roofers given the trade's high-risk classification.
+Fall-from-height claims and leaking roof claims will substantially increase your premium at renewal.

 🛡️